fk2019/ChatSphere/web_dynamic/README.md

 opportunities or inquiries.

-<a id="org331fce1"></a>
+<a id="org7d29af4"></a>

 # Acknowledgements

--   ALX: The opportunity to learn, collaborate, and enjoy Software Engineering at

-the most transformative institution is amazing.
-Thanks. awesome.
+-   ALX: The opportunity to learn, collaborate, and enjoy Software Engineering at the most transformative institution is amazing.
+Thanks.
 -   Cohort 11 and all peers: Thanks so much for your motivation and support.
 -   \#TeamEmacs: For saving from the hell of exiting vim :)